 He had already resumed his animation activities in the late 1940s.
 He made a cartoon about his comic character 'De Lamme', as well as several advertising films through his own animation studios in Antwerp.
-He had his break with his association with the Van Dam K.H. advertising agency in 1949.
+He got his breakthrough after his association with the Van Dam K.H. advertising agency in 1949.
 Goossens dropped all his comic activities in 1954 and by 1959, he became artistic director of publisher Lombard's Belvision studios.
 There, he worked on animation projects with the publisher's comic characters 'Chlorophylle', 'Spaghetti', 'Houmpa Pa' and 'Tintin', as well as the full-animation movie 'Pinocchio in Outer Space'.

 He went independent again in 1965, and took assignments from among others the BRT.
-He was employed by TV Dupuis between 1969 and 1976, where he developed successful animation series like 'Musti', 'Tip en Tap', 'De Pili's and 'Boule et Bill'.
-Goossens moved his own studio to Deurne in 1976, where he continued to work on 'Musti' and a new series called 'Plons de Gekke Kikker'.
-From 1977 until his reitrement in 1989, Ray Goossens was a teacher in animation at the R.I.T.C.S. in Brussels.
+He was employed by TV Dupuis between 1969 and 1976, where he succeeded Eddy Ryssack as head of the studio and developed successful animation series like 'Musti', 'Tip en Tap', 'De Pili's and 'Boule et Bill'.
+Goossens moved his own studio to Deurne in 1976, where he continued to work on 'Musti' and a new series for the BRT, called 'Plons de Gekke Kikker'.
+Ray Goossens was a teacher in animation at the R.I.T.C.S. in Brussels from 1977 until his reitrement in 1989.